 But the Peterson analysts readily acknowledge that this is an optimistic goal, given the limited services liberalization under discussion.

 So the Obama White House needs to think more broadly.
 Former U.S. Trade Representative Charlene Barshefsky suggested to the Services Summit that the administration consider a services-only trade agreement with Europe and Japan.
 This effort could supplement whatever is accomplished in the Doha Round and, while difficult to conclude, might ultimately deliver greater benefits than are possible in Geneva at this time.

 The rebalancing of the global economy and, more specifically, the establishment of a more sustainable American trade balance is long overdue.
 These goals cannot be achieved simply by growing exports in lieu of other measures, such as a weakening of the dollar.
 But, in that context, the expansion of services exports -- through more ambition in the Doha Round and new services deals with large and growing markets -- can be an important part of the solution.

-This article appears in the Oct.
-17, 2009, edition of National Journal Daily.
+This article appears in the October 17, 2009 edition of NJ Daily.

 DON'T MISS TODAY'S TOP STORIES